dneuman/Projection/Notes.md

 # Experiment Notes

+## 2024-03-04

+* Significant work done:

+    * New annual data approach should work with all plot functions

+    * Added a Chow Test to assess breaks in data

+    * still looking at how the `nu` value works.
+Clipped it to 1.0 whenever it goes below that amount.
+This prevents the variance from decreasing below the calculated value.

+    * Added a simple exponential function to model a more gradual warming.

+### Next:

+* Add the ability to use the simple exponential function for all variables (find optimum value in advance for each).

+* Add the ability to just use lags (as per Foster and Rahmstorf 2011).
+  Again find the optimum value in advance for each).

+## 2024-02-28

+* Removed periodic signal

+* Changed fitting to only work on monthly data, then convert to annual if required.

+* Changed fitting to use lowess smoothing for removing trend, instead of a straight line.
+Lowess smoothing uses locally weighted slopes for each point of data.

+## 2024-02-28

+* Added smoothing to ENSO values.

+* Consider making smoothing function an optimized exponential like Tomino

+* Check residual for any periodic signal with FFT as in Foster and Rahmstorf, 2011

 ## 2024-02-27

-* Fixed some persistent plotting problems with mothly data
+* Fixed some persistent plotting problems with monthly data

 * 2002 produces a really small `nu` value before and after.
 This makes the estimated error very small.
 Must investigate further.

 ## 2024-02-22

 * Made the charts include annual and reduced data.
 Also had both slopes (before and after the breakpoint) include the breakpoint.
 Before, the before slope did not include it.
 The downside of this is that outliers will exacerbate the differences in the two slopes, bringing them in opposite directions.

 ## 2024-02-21